Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Related Works

 Continuous-time (CT) based localization has gained popularity, especially with multi-sensor fusion becoming standard.
 Furgale \textit{et al.}\cite{furgale2012continuous} first introduced representing trajectories as Gaussian bases in a CT SLAM framework.
 Subsequent works extended this to various sensor setups.
 For example, \cite{hug2022continuous} presents a CT SLAM with asynchronous stereo-inertial sensors, avoiding IMU pre-integration via spline-based trajectories.
 A LiDAR-only odometry using CT formulation is proposed in \cite{zheng2024traj}, enabling pose estimation during aggressive motions by processing high-frequency streaming LiDAR points without motion compensation.
 Closely related to our work, \cite{mueggler2018continuous} fuses asynchronous event camera data with IMU in a CT SLAM, effectively handling high-rate measurements for dynamic platforms.
 Additionally, CT SLAM frameworks like \cite{lv2023continuous} support multi-sensor fusion (LiDAR, camera, IMU) with online time-offset estimation, demonstrating CT’s flexibility in handling complex sensor fusion tasks.

-In this paper, we plan to achieve ego-motion estimation based on the fusion of an event camera and a Doppler radar, which outputs high-frequency and asynchronous measurements.
-Keen on the sensor setup, a CT SLAM is considered a proper representation.
+In this paper, we plan to achieve ego-motion estimation based on the fusion of an event camera and a Doppler radar, which outputs high-frequency 6-DOF velocities for an agile robot.
+However, the sampling rate of the radar Doppler measurement is much lower than the events, and may not match the agility of a robot's motion pattern.
+Thanks to the nature of handling asynchronous measurement of the CT-SLAM, we can still fuse them in a CT fashion, and the status parameterization method allows us to output high-frequency estimates.